eersoy93/linux-os-userspace/README.md

 # Erdem Ersoy's Linux OS
 Userspace part from scratch of the OS.
-The kernel and libraries should be ensured via system.
+The kernel and libraries should be ensured via your Linux system.

 # Tested Distros
 - Linux Mint 21.3